 All students will review the Nuclear Regulatory Commissions (NRC) Regulatory Guide 8.13, which outlines prenatal radiation exposure and risks.
 Written disclosure of a pregnancy is voluntary.
 The student also has the option for written withdrawal of declaration at any time.
 Once declared, the student will meet with the Radiation Safety officer and the Clinical Coordinator to help clarify questions and guidelines when selecting a specific option as to continue in the Program or taking a full or partial leave.

 Required Student Health and Safety Records

-All students must submit a Student Health and Safety Record that has been signed by a physician or a nurse practitioner, as well as proof of health insurance, satisfactory completion of Occupational Safety and Health Administration (OSHA) instruction requirements, and Health Insurance Portability and Accountability Act of 1996 (HIPAA) instruction requirements.
+All students must submit a proof of health insurance, satisfactory completion of Occupational Safety and Health Administration (OSHA) instruction requirements, and Health Insurance Portability and Accountability Act of 1996 (HIPAA) instruction requirements.